 On-Campus Organizations and Involvement

-Bingle has immersed himself in his chosen field, earning the Harry D. Meyers Memorial Prize in Advertising in 2019 and assuming leadership positions in a list of organizations that could make your head spin.
+Bingle immersed himself in his chosen field, earning the Harry D. Meyers Memorial Prize in Advertising in 2019, the Advertising Student of the Year Award and assuming leadership positions in a list of organizations that could make your head spin.

-He recently completed his tenure as president of TNH Agency, the largest student-run advertising agency in the country, based at Newhouse.
+In January 2020, he completed his tenure as president of TNH Agency, the largest student-run advertising agency in the country, based out of Newhouse.
 Students from four schools and colleges create campaigns for such local clients as Dinosaur Bar-B-Que and J Michael Shoes, and national brands that include Twix, Tide and Krispy Kreme.

-Bingle currently serves as chief executive officer of Syracuse’s American Advertising Federation National Student Advertising Competition team.
+Bingle also served as chief executive officer of Syracuse’s American Advertising Federation National Student Advertising Competition team.
 This premier college advertising and marketing competition provides college students with the chance to create a strategic ad campaign for a corporate client.
-The team develops a marketing plan and pitches their work to advertising professionals.
+The team developed a marketing plan and pitched their work to advertising professionals.

-One of the biggest thrills of Bingle’s college career was being named to the 2019 Homecoming Court, made up of seniors who represent Orange spirit in their academic, co-curricular and community involvement.
-Bingle and the other members were introduced before a sellout football game, a complete surprise for his parents who were in the stands.
+One of the biggest thrills of Bingle’s college career was being named to the 2019 Homecoming Court, made up of seniors who represent the Orange spirit in their academic, co-curricular and community involvement.
+Bingle and the other members were introduced before a sold-out football game, a complete surprise for his parents, who were in the stands.
 “I didn’t tell them I was on the Homecoming Court,” Bingle confesses.
 “It was a treat to see their shocked reactions when my name was called.”

-It’s a lot to juggle, but Bingle thrives on the challenge.
-He believes people often underestimate their capabilities and can do more than they realize.
+It was a lot to juggle, but Bingle thrived on the challenge.
+He believes people often underestimate their capabilities and can do a lot more than they realize.
 “The more you do, the more you’re able to get out of it,” he says.